ITensor/website/docs/book/index.md

     //prints: 0

-We will see more ways to manipulate primes as we begin to work with ITensors with multiple indices.
+We will see more ways to manipulate primes as we work with ITensors that have multiple indices.

 ### Printing Indices

 Printing an Index shows useful information about it:

     println(i);
-    //prints: (index i,3,Link){573}
+    //prints: (index i,3,Link)

-The output shows the name, size, and IndexType of i.
-The number in braces at the end is part of the internal number used to identify i, and may vary from run to run.
+The output shows the name, size, and IndexType of i (the default is Link).

+Non-zero prime levels are displayed at the end:

+    println(prime(i,2));
+    //prints: (index i,3,Link)''

+    println(prime(i,10));
+    //prints: (index i,3,Link)'10

 ### Index Types

 The Index constructor optionally accepts an `IndexType` argument:

-    auto s2 = Index("site 2",2,Site);
+    auto s2 = Index("site 2",2,Site); //IndexType set to Site

-Giving indices different IndexTypes becomes useful when working with multiple indices because it allows us to change the prime level of all indices of a certain type.
+Giving indices different IndexTypes becomes useful when working with many indices because it allows us to change the prime level of all indices of a certain type.

-It is possible to define custom IndexTypes:
+It is possible to define a custom IndexType:

     auto MyType = IndexType("MyType");
     auto m1 = Index("m1",5,MyType);